-St Josemaría also encouraged the British members of Opus Dei to use the extensive gardens of 16 and 18 Netherhall Gardens for the construction of new buildings to house a larger purpose-made students' hall of residence plus a hospitality training centre.
+St Josemaría also encouraged the British members of Opus Dei to use the extensive gardens of 16 and 18 Netherhall Gardens for the construction of new buildings to house a larger purpose-built students' hall of residence, especially for the many students from Commonwealth countries coming to study in London, plus a hospitality training centre.
 The building and fundraising took some years, but by November 1966 the buildings were completed.
 Queen Elizabeth, the Queen Mother, as Chancellor of London University, opened the new Netherhall House, as well as the Lakefield Centre for Hospitality Training, which was built on adjacent land in Maresfield Gardens.

 In 1966 Father Josemaría asked Richard Stork, who was now a priest of Opus Dei, to be the Counsellor, that is the person in charge, in Britain.
-With Father Richard Stork, to help him for a year, came Father José María Hernández Garnica, one of the first priests of Opus Dei.
-Father José María taught those first courses in Rosecroft House (1966-67).
+To help him, Father José María Hernández Garnica (1913-1972), one of the first priests of Opus Dei, came to Britain for a year, during which he taught those first courses of formation in Rosecroft House (1966-67).

 When Dawliffe Hall was acquired on the Chelsea Embankment in October 1968, Rosecroft was sold.
 Saint Josemaría never saw Dawliffe Hall, but was very pleased with what he was told about it.
 The triptych he had sent for The Cottage after his first visit there in 1958 became a reredos for the altar in Dawliffe Hall's oratory.

-Father Michael Richards was invited to be chaplain of the University of Wales at Bangor, and accepted.
+Father Michael Richards was invited to be chaplain of the University of Wales at Bangor, and accepted the position.
 To begin with there was no centre of Opus Dei in Bangor, but people of Opus Dei travelled there weekly from Manchester to do apostolate with the university students.
 In 1968 a house called Derwen Deg was acquired, offering accommodation to a small number of women students, and a range of activities.
 During the vacations it was also used for conferences and short courses.
-However, Derwen Deg closed in 1974, and Father Richards continued to work in Bangor until his death in 1977.
+However, Derwen Deg closed in 1974.
+Father Richards continued to work in Bangor until his death in 1977.

 In 1973 a centre called Thornhill was opened in Bramhall, south of Manchester, offering Christian cultural and formational activities for married women, and a club for local schoolgirls.
 In 1974 a new centre for the apostolate with women was opened in Ealing, West London, and called Woodlands, after one of the houses in which Saint Josemaría had stayed during his visits to Britain.